A container deposit return scheme for New Zealand

 They are popular

-Surveys show 80% of New Zealanders want a scheme established here (Reloop 2022).
+A Kantar 2023 survey found that a container return scheme is very appealing to New Zealand consumers, with positive support from 89% of respondents.
+Surveys show 78% of New Zealanders want a scheme established here (Reloop 2022).
 98% of the responses to the 2022 public consultation asked the Government to establish a scheme (MfE 2023).
 In 2018 Local Government New Zealand passed a remit to establish CDRS, with 96% of Mayors in favour (LGNZ 2018).
 The majority of WasteMINZ members support the introduction of a container deposit return scheme model as soon as possible (WasteMINZ Government Briefing 2023).

 They pay for themselves